 Let’s start with a restaurant that serves great vegetarian brunch dishes: Tropico.
 A perfect spot to start your day at with a good breakfast.
-They have many juices and smoothies on their menu and several egg dishes like Arepas con perico and Huevos Rancheros (you can make your own vegetarian Huevos Rancheros at home with this recipe).
-They also have a tropical fruit bowl, yogurt with handmade granola, an acai bowl and the pancakes with berries and cream cheese frosting pictured above.
+They have many juices and smoothies on their menu and several egg dishes like Arepas con perico and Huevos Rancheros.
+They also have a tropical fruit bowl, yogurt with home-made granola, an acai bowl and the pancakes with berries and cream cheese frosting pictured above.
 All vegetarian and gluten free options are clearly marked on the menu.

 Another great place to start your day with a vegetarian breakfast in Barcelona is Federal Café.
 They have a vegan chia pudding with cacao, coconut milk, quinoa and nuts and several vegetarian options.
 I went for the rye bread with avocado, tahini, black sesame gomashio and a poached egg (skip the egg for a vegan version).
 They also have a feta bruschetta with caramelized onion and rocket, fluffy pancakes with banana and French toast with a cornflake crust amongst their vegetarian options.